Transfer and transformation hub

 - Targeted adaptation and integration of good practice examples

-- Context-specific support & advice for stakeholders in the federal states during the implementation of the Startchancen program
+- Context-specific support & advice for stakeholders in the federal states in the implementation of the Startchancen program

 Evidence-based development cycle

-Cooperation with the federal states should follow a systemic, evidence-based cycle that is geared towards the specific needs of the interdisciplinary networks in the SCP.
+Collaboration with country stakeholders should follow a systemic, evidence-based cycle that is geared towards the specific needs of the interdisciplinary networks in the SCP.

 This cycle should enable a targeted, context-related transformation of impulses into school reality.